How Black Leaders Unwittingly Contributed To The Era Of Mass Incarceration

 GROSS: So I'm thinking what different worlds your parents came from.
 Your father grew up in Mississippi.
 And at the age of 8, when he didn't say, like, good morning, ma'am or thank you, ma'am to a shopkeeper, he was threatened with being lynched, whereas your mother grew up in England before moving to America.
 And I think she was - you know, Jessica Mitford was her mother.
 And I think she - her father, I think, was related with the nephew by marriage to Winston Churchill.

 FORMAN JR.: That's right.

 GROSS: It's quite a contrast in terms of the two different sides of the family and what they were exposed to when they were growing up.
 So I'm just - I don't even know what my question is but just thinking about being - you know, having two - such different kinds of family trees.

 GROSS: This is FRESH AIR.
-And if you're just joining us, my guest is James Forman Jr. He's the author of the new book "Locking Up Our Own: Crime And Punishment In Black America."
+And if you're just joining us, my guest is James Forman Jr. He's the author of "Locking Up Our Own: Crime And Punishment In Black America."
 He's also a professor of law at Yale Law School and a former public defender.

 You clerked for Sandra Day O'Connor.
 I guess this is when you got out of law school.

 FORMAN JR.: Yes, yes.
 I clerked for a judge, William Norris, on the 9th Circuit Court of Appeals right after law school and then for Justice O'Connor the next year.
 And that's a common trajectory - to do two clerkships in that way.

 GROSS: Did you have a lot of political differences with her?